cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 A hardened Open Container Initiative (OCI) container should descend from a minimal image running with least privilege[^38].
 Each added application, configuration, or data file should be configured with least privilege, avoiding obvious impediments to security such as SETUID[^39]/GUID binaries, and any build-specific tooling (such as the shell required to execute RUN commands in a Dockerfile) removed as the final stage of the build.
 Additionally, tools, such as OpenSCAP, should be used to validate that an image's contents meet organizational policy or security best practice.

 To secure build stages, their images should only contain the tools and binaries necessary for the specific step of the build or pipeline it is responsible for.
 This means removing unnecessary binaries from the worker base image that might be included in an image by default, e.g. "vi", and any shell (often "sh" or "bash") used to construct the image.
-A compromised build worker with an expansive set of capabilities could be able to significantly compromise the artefacts it produces, resulting in a fundamentally untrustworthy build.
+A compromised build worker with an expansive set of capabilities could be able to significantly compromise the artifacts it produces, resulting in a fundamentally untrustworthy build.
 By restricting what a build can do through its environment and code you can have reasonable guarantees that the only operations it runs are the ones you allow it to run and better detect if it tries to perform operations it's not permitted to.

 ### Pipeline Orchestrator

 The pipeline orchestrator is the part of the CI/CD pipeline that decides which steps in the pipeline should run and on what infrastructure.
 Legacy build architectures don't make much of a distinction between the orchestrator and the build workers but for a secure cloud native pipeline and supply chain the differences must be clear.
 The orchestrator stands up an immutable** **pipeline leveraging infrastructure-as-code.

 The pipeline orchestrator should never share the same execution environment (for example, the infrastructure or container) as the build worker nor should the pipeline orchestrator build anything itself.
 Build workers may run arbitrary code and thus are hard to secure.
 As a result, they should be isolated from other infrastructure and have as least privilege as possible.
-The pipeline orchestrator requires some privileges (triggering build steps, perhaps collecting artefacts, etc.) but should have no unneeded privileges.
+The pipeline orchestrator requires some privileges (triggering build steps, perhaps collecting artifacts, etc.) but should have no unneeded privileges.

 The orchestrator will need to integrate with other components of the pipeline and supply chain.
 However, the orchestrator should not integrate with these components arbitrarily.
 These integrations must be defined in code and validated.
 The orchestrator should operate with the minimum privileges needed to perform the required actions on other components of the infrastructure.
-For example, this means pipeline steps that require fetching or pushing of artefacts or code should be limited in scope to just the repositories and projects necessary.
+For example, this means pipeline steps that require fetching or pushing of artifacts or code should be limited in scope to just the repositories and projects necessary.

 ### A Sample Build Pipeline